|

 the criterion validity as a predictor.
 However, one

-cannot explain why the weather changes by the change of
+cannot explain why the weather changes by the variation of

 mercury height.
 Because of this limitation of criterion